datanav/docs/setup-environment.rst

 -  Development: Every developer will need a developer subscription, with no SLA or backup.

--  CI-test: A developer subscription, including standard SLA.
+-  CI-test: A developer subscription, with no SLA.

 -  Test: Same size as in production, including standard SLA and Backup.